tonethar/IGME-330-Master/notes/text-1.md

 str = str.replace(/\s+/g, ''); // get rid of all repetions of 1 or more white space characters str = str.replace(/[.,\/#!$%\^&\*;:{}=\-_`~()?'"]+/g,''); // get rid of all repetions of all of these characters
 ```

+- `string.replace()` often uses regular expressions for pattern matching - here's an online tool that is helpful - we will demo this in class sometime this week: https://www.regextester.com/21

 <hr>